 (5)The fourth condition is that it is a proportionate response to—(a)the likelihood of the relevant person suffering harm, and(b)the seriousness of that harm, for him to be a detained resident.

-It certainly left Steven baffled, for he could no more get through that locked door than if he had been ‘locked up’ under the Mental Health Act.
+It certainly left Stephen baffled, for he could no more get through that locked door than if he had been ‘locked up’ under the Mental Health Act.

-The longer they kept Steven behind that locked door, away from his Father, the more upset he became, the more people he tapped on the shoulder to ask when he might be allowed home again…..eventually the ‘Positive Behaviour Unit’ had logged 306 such incidents over a seven month period, and decided that Steven’s behaviour was ‘so challenging’ that he could never be allowed to return home.
+The longer they kept Stephen behind that locked door, away from his Father, the more upset he became, the more people he tapped on the shoulder to ask when he might be allowed home again…..eventually the ‘Positive Behaviour Unit’ had logged 306 such incidents over a seven month period, and decided that Stephen’s behaviour was ‘so challenging’ that he could never be allowed to return home.

 Now comes the interesting bit – thank-you for reading this far!

-Whilst Steven lived happily at home, he had the support of professional carers from the ‘Trinity Noir’ company.
-Steven’s father was very happy with the level of support and had no complaints.
+Whilst Stephen lived happily at home, he had the support of professional carers from the ‘Trinity Noir’ company.
+Stephen’s father was very happy with the level of support and had no complaints.
 The Local Authority footed the bill, as is their legal duty.
-Changing Steven’s diagnosis from “autism, severe learning difficulties and challenging behaviour”, to “extreme challenging behaviour, learning difficulties and possible autistic spectrum disorder” may seem hair splitting to my readers, but on such finite definitions rest the liability to pay for Steven.
+Changing Stephen’s diagnosis from “autism, severe learning difficulties and challenging behaviour”, to “extreme challenging behaviour, learning difficulties and possible autistic spectrum disorder” may seem hair splitting to my readers, but on such finite definitions rest the liability to pay for Stephen.

 Those of you with a modicum of legal knowledge will be saying ‘but surely he can get legal representation and go before the mental health tribunal – I’ve read about cases like that?’